 It's possible to speedily compare the prices of your typical shopping trolley at all the online supermarkets.
 Better still, once you find which are the cheapest, you can just export your basket there, without entering the details again.

-This takes place on MySupermarket*, which checks out the cost of the main online supermarkets: Ocado, Waitrose, Tesco, Asda and Sainsbury’s.
+This takes place on MySupermarket*, which checks out the cost of the main online supermarkets: Ocado, Waitrose, Tesco, Sainsbury’s, Morrisons, Aldi and Asda.

 It's simple to use and you can save your basket of goods, so you don't need to refill it each week.
 The savings from doing this can add up to £100s a year.

 Get big discounts on beyond-best-befores

 There’s no explicit safety risk just from eating food beyond its best-before date (except for eggs).
 There are local stores around the UK that specialise in selling food beyond its best-before date, and online the Approved Food stores sells clearance, short-dated and out-of-date stock.

 Typical goods include two big packets of Walkers Doritos for £1.50, three tins of Heinz baked beans for £1.20, and 39p for a 500ml bottle of Coca Cola Zero.

 There's a £5.25 delivery charge, provided deliveries are under 25kg, so it's worth bulk buying.
 As there aren't any hard and fast rules on how far beyond a best-before date it's still safe to eat products, you need to make the decision yourself.